 - Eggs: Whisk 2 large eggs.
 For the best results, you’ll want to scramble your eggs to at least 80% doneness before incorporating them with the rest of the fried rice mixture.

-- Scallion: A finely chopped green onion makes the best topper for this easy egg fried rice recipe.
+- Green onion: A finely chopped green onion makes the best topper for this easy egg fried rice recipe.
 Bonus: green onions add both sharp flavor and a slightly crunchy texture.

 Best Rice For Fried Rice